kev-le/mystudygroup/README.md

 MyStudyGroup provides a platform for post-secondary students who are seeking study partners or groups at their school.

-Currently, the problem for some students is that sometimes it is hard to find someone to study or discuss the assignments with.
-People in study rooms tend to wearing their earphones and study alone.
-By allowing students to find study groups, it will enhance their studying and they will be able to cover more content in depth.
-It is stressful enough as it is to be stuck on a problem or a theory that you can't wrap your head around.
-We believe the social aspect of MyStudyGroup can reduce barriers between students, save them trouble from finding classmates around them after lectures, and bring out the full benefits of study groups.

 ## Features

 MyStudyGroup Features: